 READ MORE ON STRATEGY | ‘How a Modern Learning Strategy Is Essential to Your Future Training Efforts’

 The 4 Es of Continuous Learning

-Education - encompasses elements we often think of in the context of learning and development.
-These elements generally have a defined beginning and end, and can be tracked.
+Education encompasses the core learning formats we often think of in the context of learning and development.
+These formats, such as compliance training courses, generally have a defined beginning and end and they can be tracked.
 PeopleFluent offers a rich catalog of formal and informal learning sessions with embedded analytics to help you stay compliant, make timely decisions, and track impact.

-Whether you're developing Millennials to acquire the skills needed to continue your operations, or transferring knowledge from Baby Boomers to younger generations, PeopleFluent Learning provides you the comprehensive solution to deliver and facilitate classroom learning, social learning, collaboration, mentor programs, and video-based learning.
+Whether it’s building skills in entry-level employees or transferring knowledge from veteran workers before they retire, a comprehensive learning solution enables organizations to deliver and facilitate social interactions, collaboration, mentor programs, and video-based learning.
 As a result, organizations can build a world-class workforce with the knowledge and skills to truly thrive in an ultra-competitive, high-speed marketplace.

 Editor’s Note: This blog was originally published in 2016 and has been updated with recent insights and information.